davidgsd/app_rpt/README.md

 4. Download/copy DEBUG_ASTERISK.sh into ~
 5. git clone your fork of app_rpt into ~ (if you had not already done so in the past), then `cd app_rpt`
 	* Create and switch to a new branch in your fork for this PR, eg. `git checkout -b coolnewfeature`
+	* Enable the ASL lint tools: `apt install clang-format codespell; cp .dev/pre-commit .git/hooks/pre-commit`.
+Changes you make will then be automatically reformatted if needed during commits to meet the Asterisk code formatting guidelines.
 6. `cd ~/asl3-asterisk`
 7. `./build-asl3 -l source build`
 8. `cd ~/asl3-asterisk-*    # the merge directory`